aharring83/Bacterial-Genomics-Workshop/README.md

 ```
 ./snp.sh bam
 ```
-We generated a variant calling file (vcf) containing each sample single nucleotide variant information.
-We need to convert this information into a fasta sequence.
+We generated a variant calling file (vcf) containing each sample's SNP information.
+We need to convert this information into a FASTA formatted sequence.
 Go into the vcf folder
 ```
 nano
 ```